A-Croshaw/Riddles/README.md

 ## _3 - Cloning Repository_

- * To clone the repository for download or use within your GitHub head-over to this link https://github.com/git-guides/git-clone
+ * To clone the repository for download or use within your GitHub head-over to this [link](https://github.com/git-guides/git-clone)

 # _Credits_

-# _1 - Code_

- *
+ * I used Rich from this link here for References [rich.readthedocs](https://rich.readthedocs.io/en/latest/index.html)

+ * The use of the Code Institute love_sandwiches walk through project for the linking of the google sheets

+ * I used [python.org](https://www.python.org/) for References for the Pyhton code and functionality

+ * I used [w3schools](https://www.w3schools.com/python/default.asp) for References for the Pyhton code and functionality

+ * I used [stackoverflow](https://stackoverflow.com/) for References for the Pyhton code and functionality